-Tyson is the senior guide and director and of UMA and the author of Backcountry Skiing Utah.
-Tyson remains passionate about skiing and climbing in the Wasatch Mountains, where he guides 100 days per winter (ski, avalanche instruction, mountaineering, and ice) and teaches rock climbing in the summer.
+Tyson is the lead guide at UMA and the author of Backcountry Skiing Utah.
+He remains passionate about skiing and climbing in the Wasatch Mountains, where he guides every winter (ski, mountaineering, ice and avalanche instruction;) and summer (rock, alpine climbing, traverses, etc.)

-He continues to push himself and his clients in the mountains.
-In fall 2011 he led 3 long-time clients to Ama Dablam, 22,250, in the Everest region of Nepal through his private guiding company, Global Mountain Adventures.
-In March, 2009, he led a 20,000 foot ski "tour" in Big Cottonwood Canyon.
-In August, '08 he guided the Cathedral Traverse in the Tetons in one 20-hour day.
-He's also led steep ski descents including the Grand Teton, E. Face of Lone Pk, NW Couloir of the Pfeifferhorn, Coalpit, Superior, Stairs Gulch, and Salt Lake Twin Peaks.
+He continues to push himself and his guests in the mountains.
+In recent years, he led Ama Dablam, 22,250, in the Everest region of Nepal, through his private guiding company, Global Mountain Adventures; and a private Denali Expedition.
+In the Tetons, he guided the Cathedral Traverse in one 20-hour push.
+In Utah he led a 20,000 foot ski "tour" in Big Cottonwood Canyon.
+He specializes in steep and technical ski descents including the Grand Teton; many lines near Valdez, AK; East Face of Lone Pk; NW Couloir of the Pfeifferhorn; Coalpit, Superior, Stairs Gulch, and Salt Lake Twin Peaks.

 Tyson grew up climbing and skiing in Idaho and Wyoming, and has guided since 1994.
-He's led 10 Denali Expeditions and over 100 each of the Grand Teton and Mt.
+He's led 11 Denali Expeditions and over 100 each of the Grand Teton and Mt.
 Hood, Oregon.
-He heads up UMA's annual Rainier expeditions, and has also guided in British Columbia, SE Alaska, Colorado, California and Russia.
-Currently, he also does safety work for high-angle construction and guides for Wasatch Powderbird Guides, Exum Mtn Guides and independently.
+He's also guided in Washington (incl.
+Rainier,) British Columbia, SE Alaska, Colorado, Nevada, Idaho, California, Chile and Russia.
+He intermittently does avalanche consulting; safety work for films and high-angle construction; and guest guiding with Powderbird and Exum Mtn Guides.

-Tyson has made Alaskan first ski descents of Denali's Wickersham Wall, Foraker's Sultana Ridge and Mt.
+Bradley has made Alaskan first ski descents of Denali's Wickersham Wall, Foraker's Sultana Ridge and Mt.
 Fairweather.
-He’s led expeditions to the Himalaya, Alps, and Andes, including Khan Tengri and Pik Pobeda, Kyrgyzstan; Muztagh Ata, China; Snow Lake, Pakistan; Lobuche and Ama Dablam, Nepal; Huascaran, Peru; Mt.
+He's led expeditions to Mt.
+St. Elias, the Himalaya, Alps, and Andes, including Khan Tengri and Pik Pobeda, Kyrgyzstan; Muztagh Ata, China; Snow Lake, Pakistan; Lobuche and Ama Dablam, Nepal; Huascaran, Peru; Mt.
 Blanc, Mt.
-Rose, Elbrus and the Haute Route (EU) and the Ecuador Volcanoes.
+Rose, Dolomiti Via Ferratas, Grossglockner, Elbrus and the Haute Route (EU) and Ecuador Volcanoes.
 Tyson has skied Mt.
 Rainier 18 times by 5 different routes, including the Liberty Ridge.
 He's skied Mt.
 Adams 22 times, and been on Shasta, Baker, St. Helens, Glacier Peak, and the Sisters.

-Bradley is also a Realtor and freelance writer (primarily for the Outdoor Utah Adventure Journal) He lives in Sugarhouse with his wife, Julie Faure, the President of UMA, and their sons Roman (b.
-May, ‘02) and Diego (b.
-April, ‘05.)
+Tyson is also a Realtor, Commercial Fisherman and Freelance Writer (including for Ascent, the Backcountry Snow Journal and Utah Adventure Journal) He earned a BA in Econ from Univ. of Washington in 1987, and now teaches Avalanche Level I at Westminster College.
+He enjoys outdoor sports and travel with his family and resides in Sugarhouse with his wife, Julie Faure, the President of UMA, and their sons Roman (b.
+May, '02) and Diego (b.
+April, '05.)